sapegin/washingcode-book/manuscript/Code_editor.md

 ```

 This sounds like a lot, but it’s faster than changing each line manually or making a string replace with a regular expression (unless you need to do such a replacement in multiple files).

+Multiple cursors also help to avoid premature abstraction, when we have a few lines of code that look the same.

+TODO: Find an example